Divorce Mediation in RI

 If you’ve decided that you’re ready to move forward with your divorce, you might hear the term mediation come up in conversations with those closest to you.
 Mediation is a path that many couples choose when going through a divorce.
 Mediation is seen as a desirable divorce option because it promotes compromise and aims to prevent a lengthy divorce trial.
 With the stress and high levels of emotion that often accompany a divorce, deciding to work with a mediator can ease this pressure and help you find solutions to your separation.

-It’s highly advised to work with a Rhode Island divorce lawyer that has experience with mediation.
+It’s highly advised to work with a divorce lawyer in RI that has experience with mediation.
 While mediation benefits a lot of couples and families, it’s not the right path for everyone.
 You want to work with a divorce lawyer that can guide you through the mediation process, but also provide support and legal assistance if mediation doesn’t work out.
 Whether your divorce calls for litigation through a trial, collaboration, or mediation, Susan T. Perkins has the skills and experience in Rhode Island divorce law and mediation to help you get to the other side of your divorce with the best possible results.
 Rhode Island mediation attorney Susan T. Perkins is experienced in divorce, complex property division, child custody, child support, alimony, relocation, and more.

 If you’re considering a path of mediation for your divorce, it’s common to have many questions and concerns about the process.
 Below are some frequently asked questions and answers that can help you understand what mediation is and how it works in Rhode Island.